alpinebuster/as-docs/content/api/plugin.md

 # Plugin
 ## BBPlugin
-A Blockbench plugin.
+A AS plugin.
 "BBPlugin" is the Typescript alias to the regular name "Plugin", which is also valid in Javascript projects.

 ### new BBPlugin( id, options )
 Creates a new BBPlugin